 The Siddur may be the most familiar book among Jewish people.
 In fact, for many generations, the Siddur was the first book that Jewish children learned to read.

-Barry, a Messianic Prophecy Bible team member describes his boyhood introduction to the Siddur:
+A Messianic Prophecy Bible team member described his introduction to the Siddur: